 A small college town in Northern California’s Central Valley is home to one of BMW’s most famous vintage motorcycle racers – Ozzie Auer.
-Though now 76 years old, he continues to race very old, very fast BMW motorcycles at tracks all over the USA along with his son Ralph.
+Until he passed away in 2015, he continued to race very old, very fast BMW motorcycles at tracks all over the USA along with his son Ralph.

 A VERY FAST PUGH?

 Ozzie was born in Germany prior to World War II.
 He, and his wife Emmi (they have known each other since they were two years old) never owned a car in Germany, just motorcycles.
 His trade was that of an electrician, but he and Emmi followed motorcycle racing throughout Europe.
 Back then, as now, it was very difficult to get into the paddock area at the races.
 To get into the inner circle of motorcycle racing, Ozzie formed a racing team.
 He obtained a 125cc Pugh two stroke racing motorcycle.
 Ozzie would remove the passenger compartment of his side car, mount a rail, and along with Emmi on the back with a duffle bag and the Pugh next to him, travel to the various races.
 His reputation as an expert motorcycle racer and two-stroke mechanic spread quickly throughout racing circles in Europe.